Solar lease vs. solar PPA

 Although solar leases and PPAs can let homeowners go solar without any upfront costs, there’s really no such thing as free solar panels.

-However, the U.S. government currently offers an investment tax credit (equal to up to 26% of the total system costs as of 2022) for homeowners who purchase their systems.
+However, the U.S. government currently offers an investment tax credit (equal to up to 30% of the total system cost for systems built between 2022 and 2032) for homeowners who purchase their systems.
 However, most homeowners with leases or PPAs don’t qualify for this incentive because they don’t actually own their systems.

 The number of solar panels you need for a 1,500-square-foot house is highly dependent on the property’s annual electricity consumption.
 Homeowners typically need between 25 and 35 panels to fully rely on solar power, but most American homes are larger than 1,500 square feet — so a house this size may require fewer, depending on the efficiency of its solar panels and how much energy it uses.